Vertex Writing Solutions

 Best-practice writing for the documents that move drugs.

 Practical guidance on writing the regulatory documents Vertex templates support.
-Each article includes concrete before-and-after example text — the same wedge that ships in the templates.
+Each article includes concrete before-and-after example text, the same approach that ships in the templates.

 IB